ced-kin/AI-dog/README.md

 # AI-dog
-  ai dog taught to walk using reinforcment learning
+  ai dog taught to walk using reinforcment learning in Unity